Left orderings on inductive limits of amalgamated free products: Introduction

-The aim of this paper is to investigate whether or not there were an isolated orderings in any countably generated groups.
+The aim of this paper is to investigate whether or not there are isolated orderings of countably generated groups.
 In particular, we generalize the isolated left orderings of Dehornoy's work \cite[Corollary 8.5]{MR3200370} and Ito's work \cite[Theorem 1.1]{MR3476136}.
-In both of the cases, we construct a pair $(\tilde{P}=\varinjlim P_{(m)}, \tilde{G}=\varinjlim G_{(m)})$ of positive cones and groups by Dehornoy's theorem and Ito's theorem, respectively. $\tilde{P}$ and $\{P_{(m)}\}_{m\In}$ are positive cones of $\tilde{G}$ and $\{G_{(m)}\}_{m\In}$, respectively.
+For each isolated ordering constructed in Dehornoy's theorem and Ito's theorem, we construct the pair $( G_{(\infty)}=\varinjlim G_{(m)}, P_{(\infty)}=\varinjlim P_{(m)})$ of a positive cone and a group, where $ P_{(\infty)}$ and $\{P_{(m)}\}_{m\In}$ are positive cones of $G_{(\infty)}$ and $\{G_{(m)}\}_{m\In}$, respectively.
 In addition, all $P_{(m)}$ are positive cones of isolated orderings.
-The following theorems state that $\tilde{P}$ are no longer isolated orderings of $\tilde{G}$:
+The following theorems state that $ P_{(\infty)}$ are no longer isolated orderings of $G_{(\infty)}$.